 What is mobility data, and why is it important?

 Mobility and footfall datasets have grown exponentially in recent years.
-With major firms like Google and Apple, the prevalence of mobility data has skyrocketed.
+With Google and Apple changing the landscape for mobile devices, the prevalence of mobility data has skyrocketed.

 The quality and diversity of mobility data accessible to people and organizations have increased as technology continues to evolve at an extraordinary pace.
 But what exactly is mobility data?
 Where does it come from, and how can you use it to your advantage?